What's one of the most challenging parts of raising a puppy? Potty training or house training.

 The fresh food recipes from our kitchen are delicious for even the pickiest pups, and we have tons of different varieties for them to try.
 No more hesitation at dinner time!
 Our delivery system also ensures that you stick to a consistent feeding schedule, which plays into the potty training picture.

 You have a clear idea of inventory and how much food your dog needs, and you never run out.
-Just pop open the packaging and serve it up—no fretting over measurements or leaving half-empty packs going bad in the fridge (though you can store that food in the fridge for up to 4 days if needed).
+Just pop open the packaging and serve it up—no fretting over measurements or leaving half-empty packs going bad in the fridge (though you can store that open pack of food in the fridge for up to 4 days if needed).

 When in doubt, talk to the pros